 "She just lost her husband.
 On top of that major loss, to experience loss again through burglary...to much for one person to have to deal with," he said.

-"'To have people kind enough to bring that in and get it together for me was just wonderful," Palkey said.
+"'To have people kind enough to bring that in and get it together for me was just wonderful," said Palkey.
 "That's gonna be my last farewell because we're burying his ashes.
 That's also gonna be my period to let go."

 The private burial service is happening on Saturday afternoon in Roseville.